Safety Tips: Hockey

 - Leg pads — These should always be the correct length and be thick enough to protect against even the hardest slapshot.

-- Arm pads and chest protector — Arm pads should reach all the way to your wrist.
-Chest protectors should wrap slightly around your sides to keep your entire front well armored.
+- Arm pads and chest protector — Arm pads should reach all the way to the wrist.
+Chest protectors should wrap slightly around the sides to keep a child's entire front well armored.

-- Blocker glove — This glove should allow your fingers to grip the stick easily but be very thick and cover most of your forearm.
+- Blocker glove — This glove should allow your child's fingers to grip the stick easily but be very thick and cover most of the forearm.